humbeveeraj/flutter_task_crud_app/README.md

 **If Git for Windows is already installed, make sure you can run git commands from the command prompt or PowerShell.**

-### For other insallation details, refer link attached below
+### For other installation details, refer link attached below
 https://docs.flutter.dev/get-started/install/windows#get-the-flutter-sdk

 ### Getting Started